predict-idlab/tsflex/docs/pdoc_include/processing.md

 ### Versatile processing functions

-As [explained above](#processing-function) _tsflex_ is rather versatile in terms of function input and output.
+As [explained above](#processing-functions) _tsflex_ is rather versatile in terms of function input and output.

 _tsflex_ does not just allow ``one-to-one`` processing functions, but also ``many-to-one``, ``one-to-many``, and ``many-to-many`` functions are supported in a convenient way:

 - ``many-to-one``; the **processing function** should
     - take multiple series as input
-    - outpus a single array or (named!) series / dataframe with 1 column
+    - output a single array or (named!) series / dataframe with 1 column

     Example
 ```python